vegawidget/ggvega/dev/DSC-2019/dsc.md

 We convert a ggplot2 object into a “ggspec”, a JSON-serializable list, and then convert “ggspec” into a Vega-Lite specification.

-The idea for “ggspec” was to remain faithful to the ggplot2 object and philosophy and to publish a JSON schema that represents the range of “things” that we will be able to translate, and to provide the means to generate a JSON specification that meets this schema, given a ggplot2 object.
+The ideas for “ggspec” were

+  - to remain faithful to the ggplot2 object and philosophy
+  - to publish a JSON schema that represents the range of “things” that we will be able to translate,
+  - to provide the means to generate a JSON specification that meets this schema, given a ggplot2 object.

 The ggspec should record only those things that deviate from ggplot2 defaults.
 Accordingly, we think to specify things in Vega-Lite only if